 7Pines Sardinia rates & points requirements

 7Pines Sardinia is a seasonal resort, and even within the season rates differ significantly.
-For example, in peak season (late July and August), rates are over 1,300 EUR per night.
+For example, in peak season (in the coming weeks), rates are over 1,300 EUR per night.

 Meanwhile later in the season (in October), rates are as low as 300 EUR per night.